chieger/iOS-Workshop/week 2 assignment draft.md

 ### Project Requirements

 - Static photo tiles on the initial screen
-  - Optional: Photo tiles move with scrolling
+  - **Optional**: Photo tiles move with scrolling
 - Sign In
   - Tapping on email/password reveals the keyboard and shifts the scrollview and Sign In button up.
-  - User sees an error alert when no email is present or no password is present.
-  - User sees a loading screen upon tapping the Sign In button.
+  - Upon tapping the Sign In button.
-    - `alertController.dismissViewControllerAnimated(true, completion: nil)` dismisses the alert controller loading screen with no buttons.
-  - User sees an error alert when entering the wrong email/password combination.
+     - If the username or password fields are empty, user sees an error alert.
-  - User is taken to the tutorial screens upon entering the correct email/password combination.
+     - If credentials are incorrect, user sees a loading indicator for 2 seconds followed by an error alert.
+     - If the credentials are correct, user sees a loading indicator for 2 seconds followed by a transition to the Tutorial screens.
   - Optional: When the keyboard is visible, if the user pulls down on the scrollview, it will dismiss the keyboard.
   - Optional: On appear, scale the form up and fade it in.
 - Optional: Create a Dropbox